xaviweise/aaat/_build/html/_sources/markdown/intro_financial_markets.md

 other markets), the price of a financial instrument is what two willing parties agree to transact, independently of the subjective value that each of them place on the instrument.
 Of course, by pulling multiple investors in the same place to negotiate, financial markets channel multiple speculative ways about the value of a financial instrument into an actual price.
 These prices can guide investors about future decisions.

-Certainly!
-Here's an expanded version of the section while maintaining the main ideas:

----

 ## Who Participates in Financial Markets?